eholm62/Musical-Propositional-Logic/README.md

 ![image](https://github.com/eholm62/Musical-Propositional-Logic/assets/133877996/6ae7a584-fb16-4ef0-a04d-a3e41e119787)

-I noticed that sometimes reading out the last column of the truth table creates in an interesting rhythm.
+I observed that sometimes reading out the last column of the truth table creates in an interesting rhythm.
 Each T represents a hit, and each F represents no hit.
 Each new row is a new beat.
-I decideed to write a program that takes in a propositional and plays you back the resulting rhythm.
-I thought that being able to conceptualize a proposition as a rhythm could possibly unlock new intuition into the way propositions work, and if not, it still has the potential to create interesting rythyms.
+I decideed to write a program that takes in a proposition and plays back the resulting rhythm.
+I hypothesized that being able to conceptualize a proposition as a rhythm could possibly unlock new intuition into the way propositions work.
+If not, it still has the potential to create interesting rythyms.

 I expanded the scope of the project such that there are four possible scenarios on each beat.
 Those are: rest, ghost, click, and accent.
 The new possibilities are ghost and accent, because rest and click are